MicrosoftDocs/Virtualization-Documentation/tlfs.md

   HV\_STATUS\_ACCESS\_DENIED            The caller’s partition does not possess the *PostMessages* privilege.
   HV\_STATUS\_INVALID\_CONNECTION\_ID   The specified connection ID is invalid.
   HV\_STATUS\_INVALID\_PORT\_ID         The port associated with the specified connection has been deleted.
-                                        The port associated with the specified connection belongs to a partition that is not in the “active” state.
+                                        The port associated with the specified connection belongs to a partition that is not in the “active" state.
                                         The port associated with the specified connection is not a "message" type port.
   HV\_STATUS\_INVALID\_PARAMETER        The most significant bit of the specified message type is set.
                                         The *MessageType* parameter specifies a value of zero.